Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Fiber"

-Re-exports all named exports from the "effect/Fiber" module as "Fiber".
+Re-exports all named exports from the "effect/Fiber" module as `Fiber`.

 **Signature**